 Transaction fees are some of the most common, and we’ve mad sure to find firms that offer fair prices and clear terms right from the start.

 Another thing we took into consideration is how a company collects its transaction fee.
 Some firms will have flat-rate charges for each transaction, while some ask for a percentage of each transaction.
 Neither is better or worse, and business owners’ picks depend on the needs of their companies.
 For example, if you sell mostly expensive items, then flat-rate credit card processing is a perfect choice.
 If you sell a lot of small, cheaper items, then you should probably look for a company that takes a percentage of the transaction.

 We outlined how each of the firms on our list collects transaction fees.

 What’s a retailer without a webpage and an online payment method?
 Practically invisible.
-If you want to accept credit cards online, you need credit card processing companies for small businesses that take eCommerce into account.
-Most of the companies we examined offer great brick-and-mortar equipment, but we’ve also found plenty that give you online payment options that you can incorporate into your website.
+If you want to accept credit cards online, you need payment processing companies for small businesses that take eCommerce into account.
+Most of the companies we examined offer great brick-and-mortar equipment for retailers, but we’ve also found plenty that give you online payment options that you can incorporate into your website.

 We’ve made a selection of companies that make this possible.